PabloD97/PabloD97/README.md

 - 👋 Hi, I’m @PabloD97
 - 👀 I’m interested in programming and everything that surrounds it
+- :man_student:	I'm currently a student of the University Technique in Computer Programming at UNQ (National University of Quilmes) Buenos Aires, Argentina
 - 🌱 I'm currently learning javascript, react and node.js

 <!---